min69u/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## I was so proud when I finished the puzzle in six months, when on the side it said three to four years.